 Plants that need bright, direct light require six to eight hours of direct exposure to sunlight each day.
 This type of light isn’t suitable for most types of houseplants apart from cacti or succulents.
 Areas that provide bright, direct light include south, southwest, or west-facing windows.

-Typical Light Conditions That Bird of Paradise Plants Receive in Their Native Habitats
+Light Conditions Bird of Paradise Plants Receive in Their Native Habitats

 Bird of Paradise plants are native to coastal brush and riverbank habitats in South Africa.
 These plants live in a subtropical climate that provides plenty of sun.
 As such, Bird of Paradise plants are used to basking in open areas that receive bright, direct sunlight.
 Bird of Paradise plants are also used to warm temperatures and cannot handle the cold well.

-Signs That Your Bird of Paradise Is Receiving Too Much Light
+Signs That Your Plant Is Receiving Too Much Light

 Bird of Paradise plants need lots of bright light and thrive when they receive direct sunlight during the morning.
 However, sunlight is more intense during the afternoon, so direct exposure could harm your Bird of Paradise.

 Here are a few signs that indicate that your Bird of Paradise is receiving too much sunlight:

 If your Bird of Paradise develops brown spots on its leaves, it could be exposed to too much direct sunlight.
 The brown spots are caused by intense direct sunlight burning your plant’s leaves.
 This can impact your Bird of Paradise plant’s ability to photosynthesize properly.